ZeinaAbdelshafy/MetaPrompt-Architect/README.md

 # ⚙️ Installation

 1. Clone the repository and navigate to the project directory.
-2. Install the required Python packages: pip install streamlit pyngrok langchain langchain-core langchain-community langchain-huggingface langchain-text-splitters transformers accelerate bitsandbytes faiss-cpu sentence-transformers pydantic
+2. Install the required Python packages:   pip install -r requirements.txt
-3. Ensure you have a valid ngrok authtoken configured in your environment.
+3. Create a file named .env in the root directory of the project.
+Add your ngrok authtoken to the file in the following format:
+   NGROK_AUTH_TOKEN=your_ngrok_token_here
+4. Run the launch script to start the application and create the secure tunnel: python launch.py

 ---